dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 ### Build Walls
 Build the west back wall (Blueprint B.01A) first using the shed floor as a surface.
 Cut *2x4x92 5/8"* to size using a *Battery Powered Handheld Circular Saw*.
 Mark the top and bottom *2x4x12* plates using a *Carpenter's Pencil* and *Measuring Tape* and nail them together using a *Battery Powered Nail Gun*.
 Use a *Hammer* to finish driving any nails that stick out.
 Stand up the wall and nail spare *2x4s* at about a 45 degree angle on either side to the end of the floor joists while leveling using a *4' Level*.
 Next stand up the north/south walls (Blueprint B.01B), and finally the other east/west wall (Blueprint B.01C).

+### Tie-Downs

+Using a *Battery-Powered Drill*, drill through the bottom plates and into the floor joists using a *1/2" Drill Bit* a few inches from the end of each cut and once in the center of the western wall.
+Insert a *1/2" x 4" Galvanized Hex Lag Screw* with a  *1/2" Washer* into each hole and tighten using a *3/4" Ratchet Bit* inserted into a *Battery-Powered Impact Driver* with a *1/4" Male Hex to 1/4" Square Drive Adapter*.
+This will help keep the framing from pulling off in high-winds.

 [![Blueprint B01A](blueprints/B01A.svg)](blueprints/B01a.pdf)

 ### Stud & Header Nail Fastening `IRC Table 602.3(1)`